 Hashtags and Trade Marks

-Australian e-commerce grew by 22% in 2018, and the number of people relying on testimonials from social media influencers in the sale of a particular good or service is on the rise.
-One powerful tool in influencer marketing is the use of hashtags within social media posts as part of a company’s marketing campaigns.
+Australian e-commerce has grown by 22% in 2018, and the number of people relying on testimonials from social media influencers before availing of a particular good or service is currently on the rise.
+One powerful tool in influencer marketing is the use of hashtags on social media posts as part of a companies' marketing campaigns.

 Registering a hashtag trade mark and infringement